reqnroll/Reqnroll/docs/automation/datatable-helpers.md

 # DataTable Helpers

-A number of helpers implemented as extension methods of the `Table` class make it easier to implement steps that accept a `Table` parameter.
+A number of helpers implemented as extension methods of the `DataTable` class make it easier to implement steps that accept a `DataTable` parameter.

 When  helper methods expect a generic type (usually denoted as `<T>` in the method signature), you can use: